flu-crew/smot/README.md

 ### `smot grep` - prune a tree to preserve only the taxa matching a pattern

-Create a subtree where all taxa are from the year 2020.The '-..-..' pattern is a regular expression that matches the MONTH-DAY syntax in a date and prevents most unwanted matches.
+Create a subtree where all taxa are from the year 2020.The `-..-..` pattern is a regular expression that matches the MONTH-DAY syntax in a date.

 ```
 smot grep --perl '2020-..-..'
 1B.tre